Executive Protection Case Study

 For this job we needed:

-- 1 detail leader (stays with the VIP at all times while the VIP is under protection)
+- 2-man security detail: 1 advance agent (checks all locations in advance on the day of use) and 1 detail leader (stays with the VIP at all times while the VIP is under protection)

 - 2 vehicles – one for the VIP and guests and one for the advance agent